decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 In uniform agreement we want all parties that decide (even if faulty) to output the same value.
 This is useful because a party may not know its faulty or when a party needs to convince an (external) client.

-In strong validity we want the decision to be $x$ if all non-faulty have the value $x$.
-This is useful when we want the inputs of the non-faulty.
+In strong validity we want the decision to be $x$ if all non-faulty parties have the value $x$.
+This is useful when we want the inputs of the non-faulty parties.
 For example, if the input is some external event that non-faulty parties observe.